akiirii/frontend-challenge/README.md

 ### Setup
 Feel free to use any framework you are confortable with.
-We prepared an initial app with `Vue.js` and a `Node.js` backend, that are the technologies that we use here at fliit.
+We prepared an initial app with `Vue.js` and a `Node.js` backend, which are technologies that we use here at fliit.

 > The backend is able to create tasks in memory.